Mattia Aramu: Loan to Trapani

 In the 2014–15 season Aramu joined Trapani on loan.
 He made his debut on 30 August 2014 against Pescara in a Serie B game.
 He replaced Giovanni Abate after 53 minutes.
 He scored his first goal in Serie B on 1 November 2014, deciding the match against Brescia, 3–2.

 Loan to Livorno

 On 5 August 2015, Aramu was loaned to Livorno.
 He scored his first goal for Livorno against Ternana, then scored two braces against Ascoli and Lanciano at the end of the season that were not enough for Livorno to avoid relegation to Lega Pro.

 Torino

 Aramu made his official debut for Torino on 14 August 2016 in the third round of Coppa Italia against Pro Vercelli, entering as a substitute for Adem Ljajic in the 87th minute.

 Venezia

 On 10 July 2019, Aramu signed a three-year contract with Venezia.

 Genoa

 On 25 August 2022, Venezia reached agreement with Genoa under which Aramu moved to Genoa on loan with a subsequent obligation to buy, and Antonio Candela and cash moved in the opposite direction.

+On 1 September 2023, Aramu moved to Bari on loan.
+Bari held an obligation to sign him permanently in case of promotion to Serie A, which they did not achieve.

+On 25 July 2024, Aramu moved to Mantova on loan with an option to buy.